 Anyone with the knowledge, skills, tools, and understanding of the standards involved can conduct testing and tagging.
-If the testing reveals any issues or something needs fixing then a registered electrical worker, will be required.
+If the testing reveals any issues or something needs fixing then a registered electrical worker will be required.

 In short, basically any electrical corded power tool or device.
-This includes any device or appliance that has a flexible cable, a removable plug, and also includes both single and three-phase connections.
+This includes any device or appliance that has a flexible cable, and a removable plug, and also includes both single and three-phase connections.
 This applies to new equipment before it is used, and also needs to be carried out on second-hand appliances intended for sale.

 Keeping you and your workmates safe at work is a priority, so make sure you are aware of the businesses testing and tagging requirements in the workplace.